Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 • Satisfies Philosophical & Linguistics GE OR Life Science GE

-• Satisfies a prep course for Communication major
+• Satisfies a prep course for Cognitive Science major and Communication major

 LING 20 – Introduction to Linguistic Analysis (IN-PERSON)